shakes76/PatternFlow/recognition/s4574278/README.md

 YOLOX is one of the latest work in YOLO Family, it is built on top of YOLO v3, utilize an anchor-free approach and combined with recent research progress on Deep Learning, like: decoupled head, SimOTA, Mosaic Data Augmentation, etc. Comparing to YOLO v5, it might be slower in some cases, but the AP is largely improved.

 The original YOLOX model repo is published on [GitHub](https://github.com/Megvii-BaseDetection/YOLOX).
-But this model is written in pyTorch, while I am using Tensorflow(reasons are stated later), I also customized a bit to fit our use case.

 Some commenter say YOLOX, due to its Anchor free nature, it more similar to "[FCOS](tian2019fcos)".